babiaxr/aframe-babia-components/docs/APIs/OTHERS.md

 #### **babia-camera component**

-This component replaces A-frame camera and cursor components and inserts oculus controllers.
+This component built the needed things related to the camera for changing between VR and On-Screen, it adds cursor components and inserts oculus controllers.

 #### API